akhilvreddy/Datathon/README.md

 - Final conclusions between what we got

 ## Contributors
-[Akhil Reddy](https://www.linkedin.com/in/akhilvreddy/) is a junior studying Computer Engineering.
+[Akhil Reddy](https://www.linkedin.com/in/akhilvreddy/) is a junior at the School of Engineering studying Computer Engineering.

-[Aadya Gadkari](https://www.linkedin.com/in/aadyagadkari/) is a junior studying Biomedical Engineering.
+[Aadya Gadkari](https://www.linkedin.com/in/aadyagadkari/) is a junior at the School of Engineering studying Biomedical Engineering.

-[Misaal Singh](https://www.linkedin.com/in/misaal-singh-531a1018b/) is a junior studying Statistics & BAIT.
+[Misaal Singh](https://www.linkedin.com/in/misaal-singh-531a1018b/) is a junior at the Business School studying Statistics & BAIT.

 ## Project Itinerary